ACADEMIC POLICIES AND CURRICULUM

-Academic or conduct reports are emailed home to the parents of students who are experiencing difficulty or have a significant change in any area.
+Academic or conduct reports are emailed home to all parents.
 These reports are emailed home at mid-quarter and at other times deemed necessary by the teacher for informing the parents of their child’s progress.
-Parents may access students’ grades through Sycamore.
-Passwords may be obtained from the elementary or middle/high school offices.
+Parents may access students’ grades through www.sycamoreeducation.com.
+Passwords may be obtained from the elementary or high school offices.

 Report Cards and Conferences

 Report cards are issued quarterly.
 The first and third quarter report cards are given to the parents at the parent/teacher conferences.
-Second quarter report cards are given to the students at school to take home.
-All report cards for fourth quarter are emailed home with standardized test results.
+Second quarter report cards are given to the students at school to take home at the beginning of the next quarter.
+All report cards for fourth quarter are mailed home with standardized test results.

-An honor roll is kept for students in grades 4-5.
-To qualify for the honor roll, a student must have all A’s and B’s each quarter.
+An honor roll is kept for students in grades 4-8.
+To qualify for the honor roll, a student must have all A’s and B’s at the end of quarters 1, 2, and 3, and at the progress report in quarter 4.
 Students may qualify for the high honor roll by earning all A’s.
-Students in grades 6-8 qualify for the honor roll with a GPA of 3.25.
-For the high honor roll a GPA of 4.0 is required.

 Grading Scale & Grade Point Average